WebDAV Drive Sample for macOS in .NET, C#

 The container application provides a Menu Bar icon to install/uninstall the file system extension.

 The extension project runs in the background and implements a virtual file system on macOS (File Provider).
 It processes requests from macOS applications sent via macOS file system API and lists folders content.
-The macOS extension can be installed only as part of a container application, you can not install the extension application by itself.
+The macOS extension can be installed only as part of a container application, you can not install the extension application separately.

-Setting the License
+Setting License

 Note that to use the sample you need both the IT Hit WebDAV Client Library license and IT Hit User File System license.